makersacademy/chitter-challenge/README.md

 ## Instructions

+### Installation

 You must have Ruby and PostgreSQL installed.

-1. Install all gems with bundler:
+- Install all gems with bundler:

   ```bash
   bundle
   ```

-2. Configure `config/database.yml` with your `psql` username for each of development, production and test.
+- Configure `config/database.yml` with your `psql` username for each of development, production and test.

-3. Create the databases and run migrations with:
+- Create the databases and run migrations with:

   ```bash
   rake db:setup
   ```

+### Tests

-4. Run tests with:
+- Run tests with:

   ```bash
   rspec
   ```

+### Use

-5. Run server with:
+- Run server with:

   ```bash
   rackup
   ```

-6. Visit <http://localhost:9292> to view the local development server.
+- Visit <http://localhost:9292> to view the local development server.

 ## Tech Stack